The Best Cooking Classes In Hoi An

-Tra Que Village, a small island north of the city, is known for its rich soils and organic produce that is farmed there.
-Water Wheel offers a number of interesting tour options set in this small farming community, all of which include cycling at one point or another.
-Plots of organic herbs and vegetables that are tended to by local farmers surround the cooking school and restaurant.
+Tra Que Village, is a small island north of the city, known for its rich soils and organic produce farmed there.
+Water Wheel offers a number of interesting cooking class options set in this small Hoi An farming community.
+All include cycling at one point or another.
+Plots of organic herbs and vegetables, tended to by local farmers, surround the cooking school and restaurant.
 It’s a serene and tranquil environment to learn more about Vietnamese farming and cuisine.
 Running Tra Que Water Wheel are nine sisters and cousins, all with a high-level enthusiasm and fun-loving attitude.

 The day starts with one of the staff members meeting you with bicycles at your accommodation.
-From there you cycle the streets of Hoi An, working your way towards Central Market.
+From there you cycle the streets of Hoi An, working your way towards the Central Market.
 There you meet up with the other participants in the class and begin a guided tour.
-You’re lead through the bustling market where you’re introduced to some local produce and vendors.
-Next, your guide takes your group on a 20-minute bike ride to the Vegetable Village.
-On your route north through the city the roads will shrink in size just before opening into rice fields—it’s an incredibly scenic trip.
+They lead you through the bustling market and introduce you to some local produce and vendors.
+Next, your guide takes your group on a 20-minute bike ride to the vegetable village.
+On your route north through the city the roads shrink in size just before opening into rice fields—it’s an incredibly scenic trip.

-With such a large family team at Water Wheel, large groups and classes are possible to accommodate—and with the attention necessary for nobody to feel left out.
-Tra Que Water Wheel is an open concept restaurant-style space that still retains the very local vibe of the area.
+With such a large family team at Water Wheel, large groups and classes are possible to accommodate.
+With the attention necessary for nobody to feel left out.
+Tra Que Water Wheel is an open concept restaurant-style space that retains the very local vibe of the area.

-The uncomplicated and simple food, coupled with straightforward cooking makes this an especially easy class to enjoy, and the majority of the ingredients are pre-portioned and prepped for the students.
-You’ll have your own cooking station, but at some points, you will be partnered up to tackle a dish.
-If you’re a skilled cook or are wanting a more hands approach with the prep, this class will be lacking somewhat.
+The uncomplicated and simple food, coupled with straightforward cooking makes this an especially easy class to enjoy.
+The majority of the ingredients pre-portioned and prepped for students.
+You have have your own cooking station, but at some points, are partnered up to tackle a dish.
+If you’re a skilled cook or are wanting a more hands approach with the prep, this class will be somewhat lacking .

-Tra Que Water Wheel provides fun classes in a scenic setting.
-However, the skill level required is lower compared to other schools.
-We would recommend this class for families that are looking for an enjoyable class where younger students may feel more at ease, or if you are seeking a space that can accommodate larger groups.
+Tra Que Water Wheel provides fun cooking classes in a scenic Hoi An setting.
+However, the required skill level here is lower than other schools.
+So we recommend this class for families looking for an enjoyable class where younger students may feel more at ease.
+Also if you are seeking a space that can accommodate larger groups.

 Cooking Class Price: 690,000 VND (30 USD) – Child Price: Under 10 – 345,000 VND (15 USD)